Our Directors are responsible for the operational management of the charity on a day-to-day basis.

 Director of Communications

-Cymbeline is a trained journalist that has worked in communications for the NHS for the last seven years.
+Cymbeline is a trained journalist that has worked in communications for the NHS for more than ten years.
 After working for the Trinity Mirror group of newspapers as a news editor she moved into NHS communications at Hammersmith Hospitals.

 During her time there she became head of public relations and then director of communications for the newly formed Imperial College Healthcare NHS Trust.
 She has been Director of Communications for the Hospital and the Charity since September 2012.
 In this joint role she oversees all hospital and charity press and PR activity and is responsible for family stewardship, celebrity liaison and VIP visits.